babashka/neil/README.md

     Options:

+    :lib - Fully qualified symbol. :lib keyword may be elided when lib name is provided as first option.
-    :lib - fully qualified symbol like cheshire/cheshire :version - optional version.
+    :version - Optional version.
 When not provided, picks newest version from Clojars or Maven Central.
+    :sha - When provided, assumes lib refers to Github repo.
+    :latest-sha - When provided, assumes lib refers to Github repo and then picks latest SHA from it.

   - test: adds cognitect test runner to :test alias.